cmaureir/progra-alma/lectures/week5/lecture19.rst

   You can use, ``break`` statement, to terminate the loop, so you do not receive a lot of numbers on your screen,

-  for example, lets imagine which we are working into solve a certain problem so, we use a iterative method to find the solution, you can imagine an infinite iteration until reach the real solution or an approximated value, using different precision::
+  for example, lets imagine we are working into solve a certain problem, so we use an iterative method to find the solution, you can imagine an infinite iteration until reaching the real solution or an approximated value, using different precision::

       >>> from itertools import count